 The fact that you are reviewing the website of attorneys who specialize in elder and dependent adult abuse probably means you believe you or a loved one is thought to be a victim.
 Perhaps it is something which happened at a hospital.
-Maybe there was harm at a skilled nursing facility.
-Perhaps something occurred at a residential care facility for the elderly or adult assisted living facility.
+Maybe there was harm at a skilled nursing facility or perhaps something occurred at a residential care or assisted living facility for the elderly or adult assisted living facility.
 Regardless of the type of facility, the same general principles of law apply.

 Under California law, there are three types of conduct which qualify as abuse.
 They are Neglect, Physical Abuse, or Abandonment.

 Elder Neglect occurs when one having direct care or custody of an elder or dependent adult fails “to exercise that degree of care that a reasonable person in a like position would exercise.”
 It can take many forms.
 Some (but certainly not all) of those forms include:

 (1) Failure to assist in personal hygiene, or in the provision of food, clothing, or shelter.

 (2) Failure to provide medical care for physical and mental health needs.